al3j4ndrolm/al3j4ndrolm/README.md

 🌟 **About Me**

-👨‍💻 Currently working on an RMP App for College students
+👨‍💻 Currently working on MyProfessor App for De Anza College

 📱 I have already launched an Android app (MyPlan - Task Manager)